Element-centric clustering comparison unifies overlaps and hierarchy: Introduction

 \section{Introduction}

-Clustering is one of the most basic and ubiquitous methods to analyze data.
-Classically, clustering is viewed as separating data elements into disjoint clusters of comparable sizes \cite{Jain1999clustering, Fortunato2010communities}.
-However, complications to this simplistic picture are becoming more prevalent, particularly given the rise of network science and nuanced clustering methods that reveal heterogeneous cluster size distributions~\cite{He2009imbalanceddata, Leskovec2009naturalcommunities}, overlaps~\cite{Palla2005overlapcomm, Ahn2010link, Gopalan2013overlapsbm, Yang2014overlapgroundtruth}, and hierarchical structure~\cite{Ravasz2002hiermetabolic, SalesPardo2007hiersystems, Delvenne2010stability, Zhang2014scalablemodularity} (see \figref{fig:workflow}{a}).
-These generalizations present new challenges for clustering comparison \cite{Meila2007compareclusteringsinfo, He2009imbalanceddata} and render current methods susceptible to critical biases \cite{White1994nmibias, Pfitzner2009characterizingclusterings, He2009imbalanceddata, Zhang2015nmiproblems, Gates2017impact}.
+Clustering is one of the most basic and ubiquitous methods to analyze data \cite{Jain1999clustering, Fortunato2010communities}.
+Traditionally, clustering is viewed as separating data elements into disjoint clusters of comparable sizes.
+Complications to this simplistic picture are becoming more prevalent, particularly following the rise of network science and nuanced clustering methods that reveal heterogeneous cluster size distributions~\cite{He2009imbalanceddata, Leskovec2009naturalcommunities}, overlaps~\cite{Palla2005overlapcomm, Ahn2010link, Gopalan2013overlapsbm, Yang2014overlapgroundtruth}, and hierarchical structure~\cite{Ravasz2002hiermetabolic, SalesPardo2007hiersystems, Delvenne2010stability, Zhang2014scalablemodularity}.
+A growing consensus suggests that applying clustering is more about identifying appropriate techniques for the particular problem and properly interpreting the results, than developing a silver-bullet clustering method \cite{Kleinberg2002clusteringimpossiblity, Peel2017metadata}.

+The most fundamental step towards understanding, evaluating, and leveraging identified clusterings is to quantitatively compare them.
+Clustering comparison is the basis for clustering evaluation, consensus clustering, and tracking the temporal evolution of clusters, among many other tasks.
+The proliferation of nuanced clustering methods presents new challenges for clustering comparison \cite{Meila2007compareclusteringsinfo, He2009imbalanceddata} and renders current methods susceptible to critical biases \cite{White1994nmibias, Pfitzner2009characterizingclusterings, He2009imbalanceddata, Vinh2010variantsMI, Zhang2015nmiproblems, Gates2017impact}.
 In addition to the consistent grouping of elements into clusters, similarity measures must account for many other aspects of clusterings, such as the number of clusters, the size distribution of those clusters, multiple element memberships when clusters overlap, and scaling relations between levels of hierarchical clusterings.